BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/pipes.md

 ### Data construct query

-* The resource will be transformed according to the provided SPARQL construct query
+* The data graph of the resource will be transformed according to the provided SPARQL construct query
 * The resource metadata is not modified by this pipe

 ```json